vsramanujan/asynchronous-javascript/README.md

 - So the above is how you would basically make sure that the promise just doesn't go on indefinitely and we set a timeout for it

-- Promise.race will throw away all its references once completed so that if there are failures, the other promise can be garbage collected
+- Promise.race will throw away all its references once completed so that if there are failures, the other promises can be garbage collected

 - Most promise libraries have an higher order abstraction for setting out timeouts for promises